Our programme has two aims:

 -

-- To take a transdiagnostic approach to understanding the core processes involved in the onset, maintenance, and recovery from affective disorders – defined broadly as mood, anxiety and stressor-related disorders such as depression and posttraumatic stress disorder (PTSD) – in children, adolescents, and adults.
+- To take a transdiagnostic approach to understanding the core neural, psychological and behavioural processes involved in the onset, maintenance, and recovery from Common Mental Health Problems – defined broadly as mood, anxiety and stressor-related disorders such as depression and posttraumatic stress disorder (PTSD) – in children, adolescents, and adults.

-- To translate this understanding to generate novel forms of psychological treatment for these syndromes and to provide greater clarity concerning the mechanisms of action of existing treatments.
+- To translate these mechanistic understandings to generate novel forms of psychological treatment for these syndromes and to provide greater clarity concerning the mechanisms of action of existing treatments.

-We use cognitive-experimental, psychophysiology, psychophramcology and neuroimaging methodologies in the laboratory and prospective longitudinal and clinical trial designs outside the laboratory.
-Our basic and pre-clinical science is carried out at the CBU.
-Our clinical research is carried out at the Cambridge Centre for Affective Disorders (C2:AD) directed by Tim Dalgleish.
+We use cognitive-experimental, psychophysiology, psychopharmcology and neuroimaging methodologies in the laboratory and prospective longitudinal and clinical trial designs outside the laboratory.

 Current work streams